Skip To Main Content

 Purchased largely intact, the two-storey terrace retained much of its original fabric, though several questionable alterations had crept in during the 1980s.
 An attic dormer and modifications to the rear lean-to had altered the building, while some of the heritage detailing on the street-facing façade had been lost.

-Reed’s approach balances restoration with reinvention, with lost historic elements to the façade reinstated as a gesture to the surrounding conservation area.
+Mitch’s approach balances restoration with reinvention, with lost historic elements to the façade reinstated as a gesture to the surrounding conservation area.
 In turn, the interior has been reorganised to support contemporary living.

 The home now accommodates four bedrooms and 2.5 bathrooms across a carefully reworked layout.
 Structurally, much of the transformation happens behind the scenes: a central blade wall organises circulation and supports new stairs, while a network of beams redistributes loads to allow for new extensions and a more open plan.

 The most dramatic spatial shift occurs on the ground floor.
 A new rear extension opens the house to a courtyard, forming a single flowing indoor–outdoor space designed for daily family life and entertaining.
-At its centre is the kitchen — Reed’s favourite place in the house — where cooking becomes a social activity shared with family and guests.
+At its centre is the kitchen — Mitch’s favourite place in the house — where cooking becomes a social activity shared with family and guests.

 Related: High country, high comfort